During the Covid pandemic patients will have a telephone appointment with the doctor before a face to face appointment is bookable.

 For URGENT appointments please inform the receptionist of the priority.

 If you feel able to give information about why you are calling, it helps our reception staff to triage appropriately and assist you with your problem in the best way possible.
-In addition to face-to-face consultations, telephone consultations with the doctor can be offered.
-Again, if needed this can be a same day service.

 The amount of patients we care for has increased by over 30% in the last two years, thanks in part to the closure of the Ashford health centre.
 Thankfully our waiting times are still comparatively short, due to the hard work and triaging of our clinical and reception staff.
 We thank you for your patience, and we always aim to get your problems sorted out efficiently and with care.